Al4ise/Azule/README.md

 ```
 **Note:** For the change to take effect, you have to restart your terminal.

-2. Install Azule
+2. Clone and Setup Azule
-Copy the following commands, and paste them in a Terminal window
 ```zsh
 git clone --recursive https://github.com/Al4ise/Azule $AZULE chmod +x $AZULE/install